Rastikko/old-erudite-battles-server/README.md

  - Alignment mechanic
  - json to generate cards

+ questions

+ Generation from a json file
+ Selection base on permanents and erudites

+ gameQuestions

+ Save date when dispatch
+ Save answered updateEmberObjectFromObject

  ## Standars

   - Data can be embeded or using a reference id.